 Travelling, is most definitely a passion shared by Nadia and Elke.
 On our most recent travels to Bali, we were lucky to walk into a beautiful clothing studio... we weren't even considering a clothing range for La Luna, but when we left, we left with a wholesale order.

-We work closely with the Balinese Boss Babe - Tina, to design, create, and put together collections for La Luna.
-All clothes are made in fair conditions by a small team of balinese people, Tina assures us on this, and regularly sends us photos of the studio, with the incredibly talents individuals who make our garments.
+We work closely with the awesome Balinese Fashion Entrepreneur - Tina, to design, create, and put together collections for La Luna.
+All clothes are made in fair conditions by a small team of balinese people, Tina assures us on this, and regularly sends us photos of the studio, with the incredibly talented individuals who make our garments.
 Through having our clothing made by Tina and her artisans, we are able to provide work and training for Balinese Woman and Men - who have built this business up from the ground.
 We love that this business is balinese owned, with the money staying in Bali and supporting local people!
 All threads come from Bali and Java, again keeping it local.
 We can also do small runs of clothing (10 at a time), ensuring that we are not creating dead stock, and selling all that is made!